-During this period, an examiner had the opportunity, but no obligation, to present awards to students demonstrating outstanding achievements during a course.
-To receive such an award, the student had to meet three requirements:
+An examiner has the opportunity, but no obligation, to present awards to students demonstrating outstanding achievements during a course.
+To receive such an award, the student must meet three requirements:

-- 1. It had to be the first time the student was registered on the course. - 2.
-All course requirements had to be fulfilled at the end of the course (students failing an examination on the main exam session or submitting work late could not receive such awards). - 3.
-The student had to have earned an Excellent grade on the course.
+- 1. It must be the first time the student is registered on the course. - 2.
+All course requirements must be fulfilled at the end of the course (students failing an examination on the main exam session or submitting work late cannot receive such awards). - 3.
+The student must have earned an Excellent grade on the course.

-The person responsible for the course was able to present the award to at most 10 percent of the students registered for the course for the first time.
+The person responsible for the course may present the award to at most 10 percent of the students registered for the course for the first time.

-The award did not impact the calculation of the student's Grade Point Average (GPA).
+The award does not impact the calculation of the student's Grade Point Average (GPA).